Cooking with Mamma C

 They taste like mild onions, yet sweeter, and almost melt when sautéed.
 The result is delicious flavor without noticeable chunks.

-I love them in pasta dishes such as bucatini with clams and spaghetti carbonara.
+I love them in pasta dishes such as bucatini with clams, fettuccine carbonara and creamy straw and hay pasta.
 But, if you don't have a shallot in the house, you could substitute half of a small red onion.

 How to make penne alla vodka with bacon